Community cat

 A community cat (地域猫, chiiki-neko) in Japan is a cat that does not have a specific owner but is recognized and collectively taken care of by the local residents.
 Community cat care refers to efforts made by community members to eradicate stray cats through such means as surgical sterilization and finding adoption families.
 Stray cats that are managed under this care system are called community cats.
-This article describes community cats and community cat care activities.

 Definition of community cat care

 While the precise definition of community cats and cat care activities varies depending on local municipalities, regions, and organizations, the following issues are of concern:

 Control of stray cats

 In order to accomplish its ultimate goal of ending stray cats, the community cat care activity conducts population management by sterilizing and recruiting those willing to adopt them.
 To this end, the method of TNR (Trapping the cats, Neutering and spaying them, and Returning them to their original habitat) is employed to prevent the breeding of stray cats.
 Some municipalities subsidize the cost of spaying and neutering surgeries.

 Cats that have undergone such surgery are marked with a V-shaped cut in one of their ears.
 Because their ears resemble cherry blossom petals, the treated cats are also called sakura (cherry blossom) cats.
 Generally, females receive a cut on their left ear, while males have it on their right ear.